 Client retention stands as the backbone of success for any digital agency.
 While agency leaders relentlessly chase new business development opportunities, there's an undercurrent of understanding that the real strength lies in keeping the clients you already have long-term.

-The stability, profitability, and organic growth fueled by client retention are undeniable, yet strategies to ensure it often slips into the background in strategy meetings and budget planning.
+The stability, profitability, and organic growth fueled by client retention are undeniable, yet it often slips into the background in strategy meetings and budget planning.
 Without caring for the account portfolio you have, tending to it like a fragile garden in the middle of a desert, you can risk chipping away at the foundation you’ve already built to support future success and scalability.

-However, with this in mind, the familiar tactics of excellent service, competitive pricing, and occasional check-ins don't cut it anymore on their own.
+With this in mind, the familiar tactics of excellent service, competitive pricing, and occasional check-ins don't cut it anymore on their own.
 In an industry swamped with similar promises, agency leaders must adopt an innovative approach, diving deeper and thinking differently.

 To help you boost your own agency client retention efforts, we’re going to cover some overlooked yet critical strategies for client retention.
 Let’s push beyond the standard practices and look deeper at the crucial measures that leading digital agencies must take to secure and grow their client base.